 · President of the Jerome H. Berenson American Inn of Court (past)

-· Board member of the Ventura County Legal Aid
+· Board member of the Ventura County Legal Aid (past)

-· Member of the Collaborative Divorce Advisors
+· Member of The Coalition for Collaborative Divorce

 · Chairwoman of the California State Bar’s Young Lawyer Association (CYLA) (past)

 · American Bar Association (ABA) Young Lawyer District Representative of Southern

 · Greater Conejo Valley Chamber of Commerce’s 40 Under Forty recipient (2019)